|

 and the keyboards and touchpads can be replaced separately.
 These laptops are also

-designed with screws that make it easy for technicians to open them up for repairs.
-They’re
+designed with actual screws vs plastic clips to make it easy for technicians to open them up

-usually a bit heavier than consumer laptops, but that’s because they’re built to be
+for repairs.
+They’re usually a bit heavier than consumer laptops, but that’s because they’re

 Related Articles